 Day is not the only translation for the word Yom.
 Here are some other uses.
-This is abbreviated here.
-For a more complete listing, see the YOM word study.

 Time

 It is interesting to note that in 67 verses in the Old Testament, the word Yom is translated into the English word "time."
 For instance, in Genesis 4:3, it says "And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the Lord."
 In this instance, Yom refers to a growing season, probably several months.
 Again, in Deuteronomy 10:10, it refers to a "time" equal to forty days.
 In I Kings 11:42, it says "And the time that Solomon reigned in Jerusalem over all Israel was forty years."
 In this case, Yom translated as the word "time" is equivalent to a 40 year period.